ElijahOzhmegov/blog/reviews/2019-10-06-weekly-review-3.md

 ---
 title: Weekly Review 2019 Week 40
 author: Ilia Ozhmegov
-tags: review
+tags: review, python, R
 keywords: review
-description: review for 2 weeks at once
+description: review afther a long break
 ---

 I have been extremely busy during the last 20 weeks.
 Business trips, getting place at the German University, getting Visa and lots of different things, so I have not published prepared articles about my favourite text editor VIM, and I have skipped reviews on interesting articles.